MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 ms.topic: include
 ---

-### Workload identity federation for Azure Resource Manager Service connections is now generally available
+### General availability of Workload identity federation for Azure Resource Manager service connections

 In September, we [announced](https://devblogs.microsoft.com/devops/public-preview-of-workload-identity-federation-for-azure-pipelines/) the ability to configure Azure service connections without using a secret.
 Since then, many customers have adopted this feature and we're excited to announce this capability is now generally available.